 “It’s the same for most species that haven’t got EMC technology.
 It’s hard to comprehend.”
 I nodded in agreement with Periclum and he continued to eat his English Breakfast.
 I continued playing with mine.
 Once we had finished, Periclum went to the sofa and found a plug in the sofa’s side.
 He scanned it and then plugged his suit into it.
-I went to the other side of the sofa and then after a while of going through the menus on the suit, I did the same.
-We both laid down the sofa resting.
+I went to the other side of the sofa and then, after a while of going through the menus on the suit, I did the same.
+We both laid down on the sofa resting.
 I closed my eyes for a moment, but the world seemed to spin and it just made me feel more sick.
-Then I sat up, looking over at Periclum who seemed to fall asleep.
+Then I sat up, looking over at Periclum, who seemed to be fast asleep.

 The remote to the TV was in the centre of the sofa and it took some doing to reach it while the suit was plugged in.
 Reaching with my fingertips, I got it and turned the TV on.
 It felt good to be just relaxing and feeling normal.
-I decided that I needed a beer.
+I decided I needed a beer.
 Unplugging my suit, I went to the fridge.
-I found beer tucked away at the back of the fridge, grabbed one and sat down.
-It tasted just like the brand it said it was.
+I found beer tucked away at the back, grabbed one, and sat down.
+It tasted just like the brand it said it was supposed to be.
 I plugged the suit back in, sat back and relaxed.
 Beer in hand, TV showing a great show and there I was, like that, for a few hours.

 Periclum awoke and found me relaxing there with the TV on.
 “What is this?” he asked, still half asleep.

 “It’s a science fiction TV show from Earth.
 They can go to planets through a wormhole that is created by them.
-Closing and opening them when they need it.”
+Closing and opening it when they need it.”

 He rubbed his eyes as he looked at the show, “that would be impossible.
 The gravimetric forces would rip through any planet they created the wormhole on.”